Celebrate FestPAC at Capitol Modern

 PILINA: My Relationships are My Heritage and Wealth

 PILINA: My Relationships are My Heritage and Wealth, Festival of the Pacific Arts and Culture 50th Anniversary Exhibition will highlight the history of the Festival of Pacific Arts and Culture.
-Curated by the Dr. Frances Koya Vaka‘uta and Alyssa Chau.
+Curated by Dr. Frances Koya Vaka‘uta and Alyssa Chau.

 Ki‘i Mua: Future Forms